 As we explored in a previous article, even though your Shopify store has gone live and is converting, your work is never done.
 There are always things to be done that can drastically improve your online store, not just your conversion rate but also your Search results, user experience and marketability.
-However, that list is very long and each item brings with it different angles of improvement, so how do you choose where to start?
+The list is long and each item brings with it different angles of improvement.

 If you’ve entered into any development cycles, you will know that it often just isn’t feasible to do everything all at once.
-Development can be costly and you might not have the resources (time or available developers if you have an in-house team) to complete large chunks at once.
-Your best bet is to build a development roadmap for the rest of the year and carefully plot your development in stages, taking into account the time it takes to roll-out and test.
+Development can be costly.
+You might not have the resources (time or available developers if you have an in-house team) to complete large chunks at once.
+Your best bet is to build a development roadmap for the rest of the year.
+Plot your development in stages, taking into account the time it takes to roll-out and test.

-Firstly, you will need to prioritize from that long list of improvements which ones make the most logical sense to start with.
+Firstly, you will need to prioritize from the list of improvements which ones make the most logical sense to start with.
 There are a number of ways to prioritize this, which includes tackling lower hanging fruit first to get them out of the way, or what is most beneficial to your cause.
-As with anything in business, you need to analyse the situation first to determine the way forward – so that is a great place to start.
+As with anything in business, you need to analyze the situation first to determine the way forward – so that is a great place to start.

-You may already have a list of improvements that you would like to tackle, however if you do not you can use our ‘Increase Your Conversions’ checklist for some great ideas.
+You may already have a list of improvements that you would like to tackle.
+If you don't, you can use our ‘Increase Your Conversions’ checklist for some great ideas.
 These will include bugs that you or customers have encountered, improvements to the User Interface (UI), new features that you would like to implement, improving website discoverability (SEO related), and other changes to boost upsell and conversions.

 Review the current performance of your website using all the tools at your disposal, including performance measurement tools like Google Analytics, Google PageSpeed Insights, Google Mobile-Friendly Test, Backlink Checker, etc. Using real data from your users allows you to make more informed decisions when it comes to prioritizing your tasks.
 Obviously, pain points that directly affect your customers will be your most pressing issues to tackle (as opposed to backend issues that only affect you and your team).